scizzorz/multigit/README.md

 $ multigit <command or alias> # tracked in ~/.multigit
 $ multigit -r <dir> <command or alias> # found in <dir>
 $ multigit -r <file> <command or alias> # found in <file>
+$ multigit -R <command or alias> # found in current working directory
 ```

 ### Remote Repositories